escobard/cloud-apps/integration/README.md

 ## Quickstart

-This application expects the `create-app API` to be running on `localhost:4000` with a database available.
+This application expects the create-app `API` to be running on `localhost:4000` connected to running `DB`.

 To quickly spin up a development instance of the platform, run `npm run dev` in the parent directory, or `cd
  .. && npm run dev` from this directory.